Los Angeles Thieves

-The Los Angeles Thieves or LA Thieves is an American professional Call of Duty League (CDL) team based in Los Angeles, California.
-It is owned by 100 Thieves.
-The Thieves won the 2022 world championship and have won four stage titles.
+The Los Angeles Thieves (or LA Thieves) are an American professional Call of Duty League (CDL) esports team based in Los Angeles, California.
+The team is owned by 100 Thieves.
+The Thieves won the 2022 world championship and have won five stage titles.

 History

 2021 season: Cold War

 On November 6, 2020, 100 Thieves announced their expansion in the Call of Duty League, following the purchase of the slot previously owned by Immortals Gaming Club under the branding of OpTic Gaming Los Angeles.
 This marked the return of former professional player turned CEO Matthew Haag to the scene where his career started.

 The LA Thieves did not obtain a spot in the inaugural 2020 Call of Duty League season.
 They inherited the roster of Kenneth "Kenny" Williams, Thomas "TJHaLy" Haly, Austin "SlasheR" Liddicoat, and Zack "Drazah" Jordan as a substitute, and later added Donovan "Temp" Laroda as their fourth and Jordan "JKap" Kaplan as their coach.
 During the 2021 season, the team made numerous roster changes and benchings, signing various players such as Carlos "Venom Hernandez, Cuyler "Huke" Garland, and Johnathon "John" Perez.
 The team finished the 2021 Call of Duty League season with a 7th place in the Regular Season, and a 7th/8th finish at the Championship Weekend, with the final variation of the starting roster being Drazah, John, Kenny, and SlasheR.